shiftyrose/shifty/README.md

 `Idea From: Town of Us Reactivated`<br>

 #### Role Description
 Vigilante is a nice guesser and part of the crewmate team.
 While in meeting the Vigilante's first vote locks in the player they're going to guess.
-The Vigilante's second guess locks in the role they're guessing.<Br>
+Then the Vigilante uses a chat command to guess the role (i.e. /r [role]).
+The Vigilante's second guess locks in the guess.
+The Vigilante suicides if they misguess.<br>

 ### Game Options
 |         Name           |                             Description                             |     Type     |  Default  |